CenturyLinkCloud/PublicKB/Managed Services/getting-started-with-managed-apache.md

   "contentIsHTML": true
 }}}

-<p>CenturyLink Cloud Web server application offers a reliable, high-performance, and secure vehicle for delivery HTTP content to end users. &nbsp;Here's how to create a managed Apache environment in CenturyLink Cloud.</p>
+<p>CenturyLink Cloud Web server application offers a reliable, high-performance, and secure vehicle for delivery HTTP content to end users.
+Here's how to create a managed Apache environment in CenturyLink Cloud.</p>
 <p><strong>1.
 Click on the “CLC Managed Apache Httpd OpenSSL and Web” Blueprint.&nbsp;<strong><strong>NOTE: Before you can deploy Managed Tomcat, you must create a Managed Red Hat server.</strong></strong>
   </strong>
 </p>